Click here to go to a little FAQ page. It was created by Marisa, who very kindly let me copy this to my website.

 Go to http://musicalexchange.livejournal.com and announce you're a new trader.
 That's a livejournal where some traders announce their websites (I highly recommend that you get one.
 It's really easy to create one on weebly, even if you have zero experience on creating websites!), announce their wants, bad traders and other things.
 There are some new traders there, so you might get in contact with them!

 Some people prefer not to have websites, and that's fine (this will keep their collection more private, but it will also make it harder for someone else to try and set up a trade with them).
 But what you should do is have a list of every video and audio you have.
-It doesn't matter if it's in a Word document, if it's a pdf, if it's on your website.
+It doesn't matter if it's in a Word document, if it's a pdf.
 Just have a list, so you can show other people.
 Don't try to set up trades saying what you want and what you will give the person, it's rude.
 Show them your whole list!
 Even when people say they're only trading for wants, I show them my whole list.
-But, to help them save time, I write in the email what wants of them I have, but I always show them my whole list, because they might find something else they want.
+What is very advisable is to point out what wants of theirs you have.

 Also, be patient.
 We all have lives.
 I, for one, am not a machine that can answer emails whenever they arrive.
-I go to university and work two jobs.
+I go to university, have a job and volunteer.
 There are people who work 10 hours a day.
-You never know what's going on on the other person's life, so it might take some time for you to get an answer.
-Wait a little before sending another e-mail.
-Of course the other person might just have forgotten to ask your email, so I recommend that you send them another e-mail after a little time (I usually wait one week and then send them another e-mail).
+You never know what's going on in the other person's life, so it might take some time for you to get an answer.
+Wait a a few days before sending another e-mail.
+Of course the other person might just have forgotten to ask your email, so I recommend that you send them another e-mail after a little time (I usually wait one week and then send another e-mail).

 SOME LAST TIPS

-Try not to post shows on youtube and give away free links.
-Of course you can do that, but it might attract attention to the trading community, and that's the last thing we want.
+Do not post shows on youtube and give away free links.
+It might attract attention to the trading community, and that's the last thing we want.
 Remember that bootlegs are illegal, so theater producers might want to sue everybody who trades/sells/records bootlegs.
-Even if they don't win, people who record shows will record and release fewer bootlegs, if they don't stop recording at all.
-So, please, if you upload a show to youtube, make it private and only send the link to your closest friends.
-And if it gets too popular, please, delete it (and reupload it, if you feel like doing so).
-You never know who will watch that bootleg.
+Even if they don't, people who record shows will record and release fewer bootlegs, if they don't stop recording at all.